 Hurt by Doctor or Hospital Error?
 We Can Help!

 The first step in filing a medical malpractice lawsuit is to speak with an experienced attorney about your case.
 An attorney can help guide you through the first steps of preparing a case—including gathering medical records and conducting interviews with individuals who may have information about the situation—in order to determine whether you have a viable case.
-Because statues of limitations and procedural requirements for filing a lawsuit differ by state, it is important to discuss your situation with an attorney who has a background in medical malpractice litigation to determine if you qualify.
+Because statutes of limitations and procedural requirements for filing a lawsuit differ by state, it is important to discuss your situation with an attorney who has a background in medical malpractice litigation to determine if you qualify.

 The attorneys at the Dallas, Texas law firm of Heygood, Orr & Pearson have the experience and expertise to assist injured patients with their medical malpractice claims.
 Our attorneys have successfully represented numerous victims of medical malpractice.
 Among our attorneys’ recent verdicts, settlements and results are the following: